Ganzorig2022/devOps/README.md

 ### 3.8 Securing cluster with RBAC (Role-Based Access Control)

 > Link ServiceAccount to Role or ClusterRole via RoleBinding or ClusterRoleBinding (order matters!!!)
+> For RBAC, a ServiceAccount acts like a bridge between resources (e.g Pod) and a Role or ClusterRole.

 #### Visualizing RBAC